McIntosh Laboratory Part 1

 The most exciting part of the tour was when Sidney and I were allowed to go in back of the organ and see all of the original pipes that were played from the main console.
 I understood that the gold-colored pipes that are normally visible are only decorative.
 The organ was built by Joseph Harris Ridges from England.

 The Bruel & Kjaer 3347 real time analyzer had just been purchased and was ideal for use in this project.
 It was a 1/3 octave analyzer that had a peak hold feature.
 The analyzer came with six additional class III filters that extended the measuring range from 12.5Hz to 40kHz.
 In addition, I also used the Bruel & Kjaer sound level meter with a peak hold feature for broadband and octave band measurements.
-The peak level of the bass drum and cymbals in the listening room was almost 120dB.
+The peak level of the bass drum and cymbals in the listening room is almost 120dB.
 Lots of room gain there.
-The level for the same instruments in the concert hall would be less than 105dB out in the audience.
-Later, more measurements were made in the new anechoic chamber.
+I thought the level for the same instruments in the concert hall would be less than 105dB out in the audience.
+Later, I made more measurements were made at the Binghamton Symphony..

 Bill Thompson also played the violin in the Binghamton Symphony.
 Bill had previously been an engineer at Westinghouse and belonged to the Catgut Society.
 That is an organization devoted to violin making and research.
 In those days, concerts were played at the Binghamton West Junior High School auditorium.
 Before the concert started, I would wait until Bill was looking out in the audience and wave wildly at him.
 He would nod his head modestly in acknowledgement.
 I think, since he was in front of many people in the audience by that time, he was reluctant to wave and create a one-man grandstand play.
 His picture is at the left.